she-philosopher.com: studies in the history of science and culture

-© May 2007
+First Published: May 2007

 gallery catalog (continued)

 CAT.
 101. Portrait of John Dunton (1659–1732).
+Frontispiece for Dunton’s autobiography, The Life and Errors of John Dunton.
 Line engraving by M. Van der Gucht, after E. Knight, with verses at bottom.
 6½ x 7¼ in.
 1705.

-Facsimile of original frontispiece to The life and errors of John Dunton, late citizen of London: written by himself in solitude.
+Facsimile of printed image in The life and errors of John Dunton, late citizen of London: written by himself in solitude.
 With an idea of a new life; wherein is shewn how he’d think, speak, and act, might he live over his days again: intermix’d with the new discoveries the author has made in his travels abroad, and in his private conversation at home.
 Together with the lives and characters of a thousand persons now living in London, &c.
 Digested into seven stages, with their respective ideas.
 He that has all his own mistakes confest, stands next to him that never has transgrest, and will be censur’d for a fool by none, but they who see no errors of their own.
 Foe’s satyr upon himself, P.6.
 London: Printed for S. Malthus, 1705.

 CAT.
 103. Portrait of Achille Bocchi (1488–1562).
 Frontispiece engraving.
+Plate retouched for the 2nd edn. of Bocchi’s Symbolicae Quaestiones by Agostino Carracci.
 1574.

 CAT.
 104. Portrait of Johann Amos Comenius (1592–1670), at age 50.
-Engraved by T. Cross.
+Engraved by Thomas Cross (fl.
+1644–1682).
 1642.

-Facsimile of original frontispiece engraving in Joh.
+Facsimile of frontispiece engraving to Joh.
 Amos Commenii, Orbis sensualium pictus.
 Hoc est, omnium fundamentalium in mundo rerum, & in vitâ actionum, pictura & nomenclatura.
 Joh.
 Amos Commenius’s Visible world.
 Or, a picture and nomenclature of all the chief things that are in the world; and of mens employments therein.
 A work newly written by the author in Latine, and High-Dutch (being one of his last essays, and the most suitable to children’s capacities of any that he hath hitherto made) & translated into English, by Charles Hoole, teacher of a private grammar-school in Lothbury, London.
 For the use of young Latine-scholars.
 London: Printed for J. Kirton, at the Kings-Arms, in Saint Paules Church-yard, 1659.

 CAT.
 105. Portrait of Johann Amos Comenius (1592–1670), with his autograph.
 Copper-plate engraving.
 1658.

-Facsimile of title page to Sculptura, or, the history, and art of chalcography and engraving in copper.
+Facsimile of title-page to Sculptura, or, the history, and art of chalcography and engraving in copper.
 With an ample enumeration of the most renowned masters and their works.
 To which is annexed a new manner of engraving, or mezzo tinto, communicated by His Highness Prince Rupert to the authour of this treatise.
 London: Printed by J. C. for G. Beedle and T. Collins, at the Middle-Temple Gate, and J. Crook in St. Pauls Church-yard, 1662.

 CAT.
-107. John Evelyn (1620–1706).
-“Sculptura.”
+107. “Sculptura.”
 Frontispiece engraving by A. Hertochs (fl.
 1652–61), after a design by John Evelyn.
 1662.

 Facsimile of frontispiece to Sculptura, or, the history, and art of chalcography and engraving in copper.
 With an ample enumeration of the most renowned masters and their works.
 To which is annexed a new manner of engraving, or mezzo tinto, communicated by His Highness Prince Rupert to the authour of this treatise.
 London: Printed by J. C. for G. Beedle and T. Collins, at the Middle-Temple Gate, and J. Crook in St. Pauls Church-yard, 1662.

 CAT.
-108. Portrait of Anna Maria van Schurman (1607–1678), at age 52.
+108. Portrait of Anna Maria van Schurman (1607–1678), at age 52, with 2-line Latin inscription: “Cernitis hic picta nostros in imagine vultus: Si negat ars forma, gratia vestra dabit.”
 After one of Schurman’s engraved self-portraits.
 1659.

-Facsimile of original frontispiece engraving to The learned maid; or, Whether a maid may be a scholar?
+Facsimile of frontispiece engraving to The learned maid; or, Whether a maid may be a scholar?
 A logick exercise written in Latine by that incomparable virgin Anna Maria à Schurman of Utrecht.
 With some epistles to the famous Gassendus and others.
 London: Printed by John Redmayne, 1659.

 CAT.
 109. Portrait of Anna Maria van Schurman (1607–1678), grouped with two other famous Dutch painters, Rembrandt van Rijn and Jacob Bakker.
 After one of Schurman’s engraved self-portraits.
 1729.